Wingman-19/CPP_UAV_Stereo_Vision/README.md

   ![Manuever Process](Disparity_Images/Maneuver_Decision.png)

 ## MAVLink
-  * Through the use of the [c_uart_interface_example](https://github.com/mavlink/c_uart_interface_example) and the files included in the example, we are able to send commands to be able to change the velocity of the UAV
+  * Through the use of the [c_uart_interface_example](https://github.com/mavlink/c_uart_interface_example) and the files included in the example, we are attempting to send commands to be able to change the velocity of the UAV
   * The Serial_Port class is used for connecting to the Pixhawk and reading and writing the MAVLink messages
   * The Autopilot_Interface is user to create the messages and prepare the information to be sent and received from the Pixhawk